hashicorp/terraform-provider-kubernetes/_about/ROADMAP.md

 Each release will include necessary tasks that lead to the completion of the stated goals as well as community pull requests, enhancements, and features that are not highlighted in the roadmap.

 To make contribution easier, we’ll be using the [`Help Wanted`](https://github.com/hashicorp/terraform-provider-kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) tag to point to issues we’d like to include in this quarter’s series of releases.
+Please review the [Contributing Guide](_about/CONTRIBUTING.md) for additional information.

-This quarter (July-September ‘20) we will prioritze the following areas of work:
+This quarter (July-September ‘20) we will prioritize the following areas of work:

 ## Currently In Progress